 It was one of the scariest moments of my life.
 I didn’t feel ready.
-I wasn’t entirely sure what was going to happen or why I felt so scared, but I knew I had to jump on three or risk being yanked down unceremoniously by my friend.
-So I cast all my feelings and thoughts aside and just jumped.
+I wasn’t entirely sure what was going to happen or why I felt so scared, but I knew I had to jump on three or risk being yanked down painfully by my friend and having all of us crash into the water or into rocks in an unpleasant fashion.
+So I cast out all my feelings and thoughts and just jumped.

 And it felt amazing.